AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/identity-dev/dev-guide-least-privilege.md

 ## One client per application

-We recommend that you create a client in OCS for each instance of a running application.
+OSIsoft recommends creating a client in OCS for each instance of a running application.
 This makes identification easier and decreases the attack surface from a leaked secret.
 In such an event, only one application needs to be updated.